 LWP is a representation of a protocol to be used by the SEAL service enablers on their respective SEAL-UU reference points when the SEAL client is executing in a constrained UE.
 In this case the SEAL client should use the LWP-1 reference point with the LWP proxy and should use either the LWP-2 or the LWP-HTTP-2 reference point for transport and routing of the related signalling with the SEAL server.

-Editor's note: Which procedures of a SEAL service enabler are not necessary to be supported for a constrained UE is FFS.

 A SEAL client executing in a non-constrained UE may choose to use the LWP-1 reference point with the LWP proxy and may use either the LWP-2 or the LWP-HTTP-2 reference point for transport and routing of the related signalling with the SEAL server.